 As you can see, if you want to volunteer abroad ethically in South Africa, start looking for programs with Via Volunteers!

 Ask Questions Before Volunteering Abroad

 As you narrow down potential volunteer projects, start thinking through questions you want to ask before signing up.
-Brittany Edwardes outlined 10 basic questions you should ask any volunteer organization you’re seriously considering--you can view the whole post here, but as a quick rundown:
+We outlined 10 basic questions you should ask any volunteer organization you’re seriously considering–you can view the whole post here, but as a quick rundown: